Dandelionym/Dandelionym.github.io/_pages/about.md

 [//]: # (He earned a B.S. degree in software engineering from YNU in China, where he pursued his passion for research under the guidance of Prof. Cheng Xie and his one-year research on Industrial Network Data Mining and Graph Learning proved to be highly productive.
 He then embarked on a two-year research project on Bladder Cancer Imaging Analysis, working with Researcher [Chunming Guo]&#40;https://scholar.google.com/citations?user=lI82lJUAAAAJ&#41; and later collaborating with Prof. [Lin Yang]&#40;https://en.westlake.edu.cn/faculty/lin-yang.html&#41; on a similar topic.)

-Mellen Y.Pu is pursuing a Ph.D. in the School of Engineering at Westlake University, under the mentorship of **Fellow of the Royal Society of Chemistry, Prof. [Hongyu Chen](https://en.westlake.edu.cn/faculty/hongyu-chen.html)** and **Prof. [Tao Lin](https://en.westlake.edu.cn/faculty/tao-lin.html)**.
+Mellen Y.Pu is a Ph.D. student in the School of Engineering at Westlake University, under the mentorship of **Fellow of the Royal Society of Chemistry, Prof. [Hongyu Chen](https://en.westlake.edu.cn/faculty/hongyu-chen.html)** and **Prof. [Tao Lin](https://en.westlake.edu.cn/faculty/tao-lin.html)**.

 His main research interest is **<u>Data Efficient Learning in Science</u>**, focusing on modeling structured data and applications of deep learning methods.
 He looks forward to long-term cooperation and extensive exchanges on **<u>AI + Material Science / Biology</u>**.